Sav Killz

-Sav Killz aka Jamel Hampton is a Brooklyn, New York-based emcee, rapper and lyricist.
+Sav Killz aka Jamel Hampton (born January 15, 1978) is a Brooklyn, New York-based emcee, rapper and lyricist.
 He is part of the hip hop underground in New York City.

 Early life

 Hampton was born and raised in the Flatbush neighborhood of Brooklyn, New York.
 As a musician, he grew up in and was influenced by the Bedford–Stuyvesant neighborhood of Brooklyn.
 Hampton was raised by his grandmother.

 Career

 Hampton got his start as a graffiti writer in New York City, known for his tag, "Savage."
 As early as 1997 when he was young, he got started on the block, rapping.
 One of his early MC names was Savage Killa, based on his graffiti handle, and which he later shortened to Sav Killz.